-Shabbat is the Jewish holiday that comes each week.
-Its roots lie in the biblical story of creation when, in order to complete the work of creating the world, God rested on the seventh day.
+Shabbat is the Jewish holiday that is celebrated each week.
+Its roots lie in the biblical story of creation when God rested on the seventh day after creating the world.

-There are almost as many ways to observe Shabbat as there are Jewish people, but they each usually feature pleasure (oneg), community (kehillah), and rest (menucha).
-Each week, celebrating Shabbat is an opportunity for your family to reconnect, slow down after a busy week, and enjoy each other's company – and if one week doesn't work out as you’d hoped, another opportunity is only a few days away.
+There are almost as many ways to observe Shabbat as there are people, but the celebrations usually feature pleasure (), community (kehillah), and rest (menucha).
+Each week, celebrating Shabbat is an opportunity for your family to reconnect, slow down after a busy week, and enjoy each other's company – and if one week doesn't work out as you’d hoped, the next opportunity is only a few days away.